 You also learn about product lifecycles and approaches like scrum, agile, and Kanban.
 Furthermore, you also learn how to run MVP experiments, address user needs, approach customer development, work with stakeholders, and develop mobile apps, among other things.

 Duration: 2 months

 Udacity, with the help of Google, has put together the Product Design course for people who want to learn ideation and validation.
-The course teaches you how you can imitate Google’s Design Sprint to create great design sprints and also teaches you how to analyze key PM metrics with respect to it.
+The course teaches you how to imitate Google’s Design Sprint to create great design sprints and how to analyze key PM metrics.

-Product management is a massive field and this course does get into the basics of it, but more so on the development process.
+Product management is a massive field, and this course does get into the basics, but more so on the development process.

-It focuses a lot on UX and UI design, so if you have past experience in that field, you’ll end up completing this course pretty fast.
-However, it does provide insights into the best practices of the design process so even experienced people can learn a thing or two from the course.
+It focuses a lot on UX and UI design, so if you have experience in that field, you’ll complete this course quickly.
+However, it does provide insights into the best practices of the design process, so even experienced people can learn a thing or two from the course.

-The course is self-paced, has several exercises, interactive quizzes, and lots of content.
+The course is self-paced and has several exercises, interactive quizzes, and content.
 It’s the culmination of the experience of several Silicon Valley start-ups.
-Therefore, you’re bound to learn more than you’ll be hoping for, especially since the course is completely free.
+Therefore, you’re bound to learn more than you’ll be hoping for, especially since the course is free.

 9. Certified Scrum Product Owner (CSPO) Course by the Scrum Alliance